8 Best Indoor Herbs to Grow in Winter on a Windowsill

 Why Grow it in Winter: Perfect for wintertime soups, stuffings, meats, and roasted vegetables

-Keep Rosemary near a West or South facing window during winter time, so it gets enough light.
-The plant also enjoys humidity, so it will be a good idea to get a humidifier for it in the colder months.
-Get the best tips to grow bushier Rosemary here.
+Keep Rosemary near a West or South facing window during winter time so it gets enough light.
+The plant also enjoys slight humidity as indoor air is quite dry during cold weather.
+Get the best tips to grow bushier Rosemary here if you’re growing it.

 7. Sage